-- People concurred with autoimmune disorders like rheumatoid arthritis, celiac disease, ulcerative colitis, and other malabsorptive diseases also results in low plasma PLP concentration.
+- People concurred with autoimmune disorders like rheumatoid arthritis, celiac disease, ulcerative colitis, and other malabsorptive diseases also have a low plasma PLP concentration.

-- Individuals addicted to alcohol are also having low net PLP concentration by the production of acetaldehyde through alcohol.
+- Alcoholic individuals have a low net PLP concentration due to the production of acetaldehyde through alcohol.

 Signs and Symptoms

-The vitamin B6 deficiency in a person can be diagnosed by looking into some of the clinically significant symptoms like:
+The vitamin B6 deficiency in a person can be diagnosed by looking into some clinical manifestations:

 - Measurement of serum pyridoxal phosphate

-- Measuring urinary excretion of xanthurenic acid: Increase in the level of xanthurenic acid confirms inadequate active B6 for the synthesis of tryptophan.
+- Measuring urinary excretion of xanthurenic acid: Increase in the level of xanthurenic acid confirms inadequate active B6 for tryptophan synthesis.

-PLP and PMP are the coenzymes of vitamin B6 that carry out 100 of enzymatic reactions.
-These cofactors participate in the metabolism of an amino acid (particularly homocysteine); carbohydrate (gluconeogenesis and glycogenolysis); and lipid metabolism.
+Metabolism of macronutrients: PLP and PMP are the coenzymes of vitamin B6 that carry out 100 enzymatic reactions.
+These cofactors participate in the metabolism of amino acids (particularly homocysteine), carbohydrates (gluconeogenesis and glycogenolysis) and lipids.

-PLP facilitates the haemoglobin production, as it functions as a cofactor for the enzyme ALA (Aminolevulinic acid) synthase.
+Haemoglobin production: PLP facilitates haemoglobin production, as it functions as a cofactor for the enzyme ALA (Aminolevulinic acid) synthase.
 It enhances the oxygen-binding capacity of haemoglobin by binding to the two of the sites in haemoglobin.

-Both PLP and PMP plays a vital role in the proper functioning of the immune system by promoting the production of lymphocytes and interleukins.
+Immune function: Both PLP and PMP play a vital role in the proper functioning of the immune system by promoting the production of lymphocytes and interleukins.

-The cofactors of vitamin B6 also contributes to the brain heath or nervous system by producing the neurotransmitters (like serotonin and norepinephrine) and in forming myelin.
+Brain health: The cofactors of vitamin B6 also contribute in regulating brain health or the nervous system by producing the neurotransmitters (like serotonin and norepinephrine) and forming myelin.

-According to the research, pyridoxine is found to be very effective against many health issues like depression, cancer, cardiovascular disease, and many more.
+According to the research, pyridoxine proves to be effective against many health issues like depression, cancer, cardiovascular diseases, and many more.

-Vitamin B6 improves the symptoms of depression by producing neurotransmitters that can control emotions by producing serotonin, dopamine and gamma-aminobutyric acid.
+Vitamin B6 improves mental health by producing neurotransmitters that control emotions by producing serotonin, dopamine and gamma-aminobutyric acid.

-Pyridoxine also controls the increased concentration of homocysteine in the blood and reduces the chances of depression and other psychiatric problems that may develop in an individual.
+Pyridoxine also controls the increased concentration of homocysteine in the blood and reduces the chances of depression and other psychiatric problems that may consequence in individuals.

-Pyridoxine conjugated with Vitamin B9 and B12 may regulate the level of increased homocysteine in the blood which may result into increased risk of heart and blood vessel diseases like blood clotting, the formation of free radical cells etc.
+Pyridoxine conjugated with vitamin B9 and vitamin B12 regulates increased homocysteine levels in the blood, thereby reducing the risks associated with heart and blood vessel-like blood clotting, the formation of free radical cells etc.

-There are no proper shreds of evidence to prove that Pyridoxine helps prevent cancer, but according to several studies, it is found to be effective, notably in treating gastrointestinal cancers.
+There are no proper shreds of evidence to prove that pyridoxine helps in preventing cancer, but according to several studies, it is notably effective in treating gastrointestinal cancers.

-It is believed that pyridoxine reduces the oxidative stress, the dispersion of tumour cells, and chronic inflammation, which in turn found to be effective in controlling colorectal cancer.
+Pyridoxine proves to be effective against oxidative stresses, dispersion of tumour cells, and chronic inflammation, which in turn helps in controlling colorectal cancer.

-It is the medical condition, where pregnant women encounter with symptoms like nausea and vomiting during their first few months of pregnancy.
-It generally persists for 20 days or more, which sometimes necessitates medical care as a result of severe dehydration.
+It is a medical condition where pregnant women encounter symptoms like nausea and vomiting during their first few months of pregnancy.
+It generally persists for 20 days or more, which sometimes necessitates medical care due to severe dehydration.

 According to the research, the combination of pyridoxine with an antihistamine complex (doxylamine) lowers the hospitalization rates and reduces the chances of nausea and vomiting in pregnant women.